Hobo-Hilly/SecurityPlus/Implementing-Security/Data-Destruction/README.md

 - Complete destruction of all media components
 - We are liquifing the data
 - You can have a company do this for you
+- 'Certificate of Destrcution' can be used in court

+Third Party services to destroy data
+- Guardian Data Desteruction